Quetzaly88/Surfing-and-Wellness/README.md

 Navigation Bar:

 * Featured on all three pages.
 You can go over the different parts of the website.
 Home will direct you to the main page.
-Gallery will direct you to the pictures of travels with Surfing Wellness.
-At the end we have the Application where people can write some information about themselves and be candidates to be part of the Surf and Wellness adventures.
+Gallery will direct you to the pictures of travels with S&W. At the end we have the Application where people can write some information about themselves and be candidates to be part of the Surf and Wellness adventures.

 * The same navigation bar is avaiable on all three pages to make it possible return to de desired page.
 * The navigation has also the logotype of "Surfing and Wellnes" which has a good contrast with the other colors of the page.

 The landing page image

 The landing page includes the Title and a photograph with text overlay.
 This allows the user understand about the mental and physical benefits of surfing and why is this important.
-The image gives the user an idea of what is happiness when you are having fun and challenging yourself.
+The image gives the user an idea of how it feels to surf and how happy you can feel with it.
+You can even undesrstand that challenging yourself is fun.

 ![](assets/README.files/main-.webp)